 Whilst we’re listing all the benefits of AI, we can’t forget about their human coworkers.
 AI can play a role in educating employees about cyber security by simulating phishing attacks and identifying any weaknesses in their response.

 Additionally, AI can tailor security training programs based on employees’ interactions with technology, ensuring that they are equipped to identify and respond to cyber threats.
-By improving employee awareness and behaviour, AI strengthens an organisation’s overall security culture.
+By improving employee awareness and behaviour, AI strengthens an organisation’s overall cyber security culture.

 What are the uses of AI in cyber security?